OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-Relay-Expansion.md

 The Relay Expansion allows you to control two relay modules.
 Relays are basically electronically operated switches, enabling the Omega's low power circuits to control other, potentially high power circuits.

+For detailed specifications of the product itself, see our [article on the Relay Expansion](#relay-expansion).

 [[_TOC_]]

 ### Example Circuit